GENERAL TERMS AND CONDITIONS OF CONTRACT FOR NATIONAL AND REGIONAL SALES

 a) Invoices shall be sent to the Principal where no Agent has been appointed by the Principal.
 Where an Agent has been appointed by the Principal invoices shall be sent to the Agent.
 The invoices shall state the name of the Principal sent care of the Agents address.
 The Principal may be sent a monthly statement of account from the Contractor.

 b) Invoices for panels displayed are raised in four weekly blocks there are 52 weeks in the year so therefore there are 13 invoice runs during the year for an annual contract or any year in a contract period.
-Generally invoices for the King OOH business are raised in advance and for the billboard business in arrears.
+Generally invoices for the Maximus business are raised in advance and for the billboard business in arrears.
 Invoicing for other business areas may vary and shall be notified to the Principal at the applicable time.
 If a campaign is longer than a 4 week period, individual invoices for each 4 week period of the campaign will be raised until the campaign end and if applicable the final invoice amount will be pro rata to account for potential shorter periods than 4 weeks.

 c) Settlements for invoices rendered are 30 days from the date of the invoice except where otherwise agreed in writing between the Contractor and the Principal.
 In respect of any amount not received by the Contractor by the due date, the Contractor shall inform the Principal that the Contractor has the right to levy a surcharge on the outstanding amount, such surcharges being levied monthly until the outstanding amount is paid with the Principal ultimately liable for payment.